faabiopontes/fictional-university/app/public/wp-content/plugins/loco-translate/readme.txt

 = Is my data protected? =

-We don't collect your data or snoop on you.
+We don't collect your data or track you.
 See the [plugin privacy notice](https://localise.biz/wordpress/plugin/privacy).

 == Screenshots ==